alibabacloud-howto/microservices/README.md

     }
     ```

-    It describes we use a Security Group, a SSH key pair, a ECS, and an EIP.
+    It describes we use a Security Group, a SSH key pair, an ECS, and an EIP.
 One security group rule allows http access and the other one allows SSH access.
 The ECS is configured with 2 cpu cores, 4GB memory, and CentOS7.

     Please note that we use Terraform [local-exec provisioner](https://www.terraform.io/docs/provisioners/local-exec.html) and [remote-exec provisioner](https://www.terraform.io/docs/provisioners/remote-exec.html).
 With provisioner, we can run own script after a resource is created.
 The local-exec provisioner is executed on the local machine, and the remote-exec provisioner is executed on the created resource with connection.
 This time, we use SSH connection with created SSH key pair.